 - Identify contextual changes and impacts to service delivery

-Module 2: Work Effectively Within Alberta’s Statutory Land Use Planning Process
+Session 2: Work Effectively Within Alberta’s Statutory Land Use Planning Process

 After completing this module, participants will be able to: